 It cost $279.99 / £189.99 / 229.99€, although you can expect to pay slightly more for it now it has been retired.

-LEGO's first(?) soccer/football stadium model now stands among its biggest creations.
+LEGO's first(?) soccer/football stadium model is now the second largest stadium on the list.
 Filled with historic details and a perfectly kept pitch, the stadium is likely to be a centerpiece in any Manchester United fans' home.

 The model is a 1:600 replica model of Old Trafford and measures 6.5 inches (18.5cm) high, 18 inches (47cm) long and 15 inches (39cm) wide.

 This LEGO Star Wars Death Star set was one of the longest available LEGO sets ever produced - available for an astonishing 7 years from 2008 to 2015.
 And it has now been surpassed by the slightly bigger set 75159.